kevgo/text-runner/documentation/how-it-works.md

 To make a part of any Markdown file actionable by TextRunner, wrap it in an HTML tag with the attribute `textrun="[action name]"`.
+If you need an HTML tag that doesn't change the layout of your text, that's the `<a>` tag.
 As an example,
 let's say a tutorial tells its reader to create a file `config.yml` with the content `foo: bar` on their machine.